In This Article

 When we say raw, we don't mean totally raw.
 It can be food that has been heated but not over 48 degrees.
 Which is good news for anyone who thinks the thought of eating carrot sticks in winter is more than a little depressing.
 A follower of this diet can expect to eat raw fruit and vegetables, nuts, nut pastes, grain sprouts, legume sprouts, seeds, plant oils, sea vegetables, herbs, mushrooms, and fresh juices.
 Sounds pretty good to us.

 There are plenty of people who have spoken about the benefits of the raw vegan diet.
 This year tennis mega-star Venus Williams came forward to say that she's an advocate of the regimen.
 After being diagnosed with Sjogren's syndrome, an auto-immune disease that causes joint pain and fatigue, the athlete turned to eating in this way to able to play tennis again.

-Speaking about her change in diet to Health at the beginning of the year, here's what she said about her new diet: "I couldn't play tennis anymore, so it really changed my life.
+Speaking about her change in diet to Health at the beginning of the year, here's what she said about her new diet: "I literally couldn't play tennis anymore, so it really changed my life.
 Thankfully, I was able to find something that helped me get back to doing what I loved."

 In terms of health benefits, many studies have proven the diet's success.
 From helping to prevent cardiovascular problems and some cancers, as well as helping to lower BMIs and blood pressure, it appears the raw vegan diet is a plus all around.
 It's even be proven to help save money.

 Professor Jones has said that he believes the raw vegan diet isn't right for us anymore.
 According to The Telegraph, while speaking at the Hay Festival, he said: "We are the only animal who has ever lived that would starve to death if we ate raw food alone."
 He added, "We've lost the ability to digest our food.
 We've lost the enzymes and the absorption mechanism to digest raw food."